 Secret Killer: TMAO

-Some of the top selling supplements in vitamin stores world wide offering such solutions as improved cognitive function, better digestion and increased muscle mass are choline, the enzyme betaine and the amino acid, l-carnitine.
+Some of the top selling supplements in vitamin stores world wide offer solutions such as improved cognitive function, better digestion and increased muscle mass.
+I would like to discuss these specific supplements: choline, the enzyme betaine and the amino acid, l-carnitine.

-While I do recommend natural supplements, even those mentioned, for clients and consider myself a supporter of local vitamin stores….it is often asked or wondered,
+While I do recommend natural supplements and consider myself a supporter of local vitamin stores, it is often asked or wondered, “Couldn’t I get those nutrients in certain foods rather than taking pills?”

 This is a great question!
-The answer is: Choline, betaine and l-carnitine are all found in high concentrations in animal meat, dairy and eggs.
+The answer is that choline, betaine and l-carnitine are all found in high concentrations in animal meat, dairy and eggs.
+They are also found in low concentrations in plant foods.
+I’ll discuss that further soon.

-Choline, betaine and l-carnitine from the above mentioned food sources, when metabolized by gut bacteria and liver enzymes, turns into a substance called, TMAO.
+Choline, betaine and l-carnitine from meat, dairy and eggs, when metabolized by gut bacteria and liver enzymes, turns into a substance called, TMAO.

-Further research within NCBI.gov explains that TMAO also alters cholesterol and bile metabolism leading to an inflammatory response, as well as, decreased kidney function.
+Further research explains that TMAO also alters cholesterol and bile metabolism leading to an inflammatory response, as well as, decreased kidney function.

 Looking back at many of my previous blogs such as, Dirt and You, I discuss the importance of good bacteria as it relates to optimal health.
 I truly believe that antibiotics are very harmful to both humans and animals unless utilized in life or death situations.

 Another solution that was found by scientists working in the pharmaceutical industry was to create a drug that reduces the liver enzyme that turns Trimethylamine or TMA into TMAO.
-The problem with that is TMA causes bad body odor, specifically, a ‘bad fish smell’.
-Uuhhh, well, I’m pretty sure this drug wouldn’t market well.
+The problem with that is, TMA causes bad body odor, specifically, a ‘bad fish smell’.
+For that reason, I’m pretty sure this drug wouldn’t market well.

 Plant Based Nutrients